-- Cavaleiro: We stayed at a four room house (living room/kitchen, two bedrooms, and a bathroom).
+- Cavaleiro (see nearby listings on Booking.com): We stayed at a four room house (living room/kitchen, two bedrooms, and a bathroom).
 To get in, we had to give a local connection a call.
 That made us apprehensive about logistics, but everything worked out fine.
 The house also had many items we could borrow to explore for a longer stay, but we did not get to take advantage of it.
 This was one of our more remote accommodations, about a 10 minute walk from town.
 At night, we had views of the lighthouse and stars.
 We also enjoyed use of the fireplace.

 - Hotel Ondazul, Zambujeira do Mar (Booking.com): This was a sleepy hotel, at least during shoulder season.
 Our room had a nice balcony that overlooked the town and a comfortable bed.
 The breakfast was also pretty limited — not bad, just limited.

 - Casa Morais, Odeceixe (Booking.com): A small, cute hotel.
-We had the top floor apartment, which gave us space to spread out, laundry, and a balcony with good views of the town.
+We had the top floor apartment, which gave us space to spread out, laundry, and a balcony with good views of Odeceixe.
 Breakfast here was also limited, but featured delicious homemade bread.

 - Vicentina Hotel, Aljezur (Booking.com): This hotel was in a convenient location and had a spacious room.
-Arriving tired and soaked, we dried off, got dinner in town, and went to bed so we do not remember a lot about the hotel.
-Breakfast was more diverse than the previous two days, which helped us get a good start to the next night.
+Arriving tired and soaked, we dried off, got dinner in town, and went to bed.
+As a result, we do not remember a lot about the hotel.
+Breakfast was more diverse than the previous two days, which helped us get a good start the next day.
 If you were there on a warm day, the pool would also be a plus.

 - Falésias da Arrifana, Praia da Arrifana (Booking.com): Beautiful hotel with a large, spacious, recently rennovated room.
 The pool also looked appealing.
 A cold rain arrived shortly after we did, though, and that kept us from trying it.
 The excellent breakfast here included fresh cooked eggs, a diverse collection of meats, cheeses, breads, fruits, and spreads, and real espresso.